-At June 30, 2020, the Academy reported a liability of \$71,874 for its proportionate share of the General Employees Fund's net pension liability.
-The Academy's net pension liability reflected a reduction due to the State of Minnesota's contribution of \$16 million to the fund in 2019.
+At June 30, 2021, the Academy reported a liability of \$89,932 for its proportionate share of the General Employees Fund's net pension liability.
+The Academy's net pension liability reflected a reduction due to the State of Minnesota's contribution of \$16.
 The State of Minnesota is considered a non-employer contributing entity and the State's contribution meets the definition of a special funding situation.
-The State of Minnesota's proportionate share of the net pension liability associated with the Academy totaled \$2,167.
-The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The Academy's proportionate share of the net pension liability was based on the Academy's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2018, through June 30, 2019, relative to the total employer contributions received from all of PERA's participating employers.
-At June 30, 2019, the Academy's proportionate share was 0.0013% at the end of the measurement period and 0.0014% for the beginning of the period.
+The State of Minnesota's proportionate share of the net pension liability associated with the Academy totaled \$2,870.
+The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The Academy's proportionate share of the net pension liability was based on the Academy's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2019, through June 30, 2020, relative to the total employer contributions received from all of PERA's participating employers.
+The Academy's proportionate share was 0.0015% at the end of the measurement period and 0.0013% for the beginning of the period.

-Academy's proportionate share of net pension liability \$ 71,874

-State of Minnesota's proportionate share of the net pension

-liability associated with the Academy 2,167
+Academy's proportionate share of net pension liability \$ 89,932 State of Minnesota's proportionate share of the net pension liability associated with the Academy 2,870 Total \$ 92,802

-Total \$ 74,041

-Total \$ 74,04

-For the year ended June 30, 2020, the Academy recognized pension expense of \$19,278 for its proportionate share of the General Employees Plan's pension expense.
-In addition, the Academy recognized an additional \$162 as pension expense (and grant revenue) for its proportionate share of the State of Minnesota's contribution of \$16 million to the General Employees Fund.
+For the year ended June 30, 2021, the Academy recognized pension expense of \$20,960 for its proportionate share of the General Employees Plan's pension expense.
+Included in this amount, the Academy recognized an additional \$250 as pension expense (and grant revenue) for its proportionate share of the State of Minnesota's contribution of \$16 million to the General Employees Fund.